Wayne Metropolitan Community Action Agency assistance programs.

 Free Tax Preparation Program is offered in partnership with the Wayne County Asset Building Coalition.
 The organization provide free state and federal government income tax preparation and wealth building classes to lower income families and seniors.

 For more information, call the intake number above.
 The main locations are as follows.
+Each offers assistance as well as referrals.

 Wayne Metro Headquarters covers Allen Park, Brownstown, Brownstown, Canton, Dearborn, Dearborn Heights, Flat Rock, Gibraltar, Grosse Ile, Huron, Inkster, Livonia, Northville, Plymouth, Redford, Riverview, Rockwood, Romulus, Sumpter, Taylor, Trenton, Van Buren, Wayne, Westland, Woodhaven.